Thursday, June 18, 2026

 3. Repertoire scale

-A serious club-level repertoire (one position per move-pair, transpositions deduplicated) typically runs 1500-3000 cards.
-At that scale, a 20-30% review reduction is measured in hours per month.
+A serious club-level repertoire (one position per move-pair, transpositions deduplicated) typically runs 1500 to 3000 cards.
+At that scale, even a small per-card review reduction is measured in hours per month.
 The compounding savings is what makes deep repertoires sustainable for working adults.

 4. Move-order chaos

 FSRS-driven trainers schedule per FEN, not per move sequence.
 Two opening orders that reach the same position become one card.
-SM-2 implementations vary - many tools that pre-date the FSRS era still schedule per move sequence, multiplying transposing positions and inflating the deck.
-For a deeper treatment, see how to handle transpositions in your opening repertoire.
+SM-2 implementations vary; many tools that pre-date the FSRS era still schedule per move sequence, multiplying transposing positions and inflating the deck.
+The full discipline of merging transpositions in a repertoire is covered in how to handle transpositions in your opening repertoire.

 Tools that use FSRS for chess